Inferior Vena Cava Filter Placement and Removal

 Prior to your procedure, your doctor may test your blood to check your kidney function and to determine if your blood clots normally.

 Tell your doctor about all the medications you take, including herbal supplements.
 List any allergies, especially to local anesthetic, general anesthesia, or contrast materials.
 Your doctor may tell you to stop taking aspirin, nonsteroidal anti-inflammatory drugs (NSAIDs) or blood thinners before your procedure.

 Tell your doctor about recent illnesses or other medical conditions.

-You may be allowed to drink clear liquids on the day of your procedure.
+The doctor may allow you to drink clear liquids on the day of your procedure.

 If you are diabetic and take insulin, you should receive instructions on eating and insulin dose from the interventional radiologist, as your usual insulin dose may need to be adjusted on the day of the procedure.

 You may need to remove your clothes and change into a gown for the exam.
 You may also need to remove jewelry, eyeglasses, and any metal objects or clothing that might interfere with the x-ray images.